-I’ll explain in detail what a Code of Compliance Certificate (CCC) is, who can apply, what the process is, what you need & what happens if you don’t get one
+I’ll explain in detail what a Code of Compliance Certificate (CCC) is, who can apply for one, what the process is, what you need to apply, and what happens if you don’t get one.

 Under the Building Act the consenting authority needs to make a decision, within 2 years after the issuance of the building consent, whether to issue a CCC.
 This is why it is important to obtain an extension to your building consent if your construction time is running past the 2 years that the building consent is issued for and it will save you considerable paperwork down the track if you stay within your time frame.